aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/optional/etcd.md

   EKS Anywhere cluster yaml etcd specification reference
 ---

+  >**_NOTE_**: Currently, the Unstacked etcd topology is not supported with the Amazon EKS Anywhere Bare Metal and Nutanix deployment options.

 ### Unstacked etcd topology (recommended)
 There are two types of etcd topologies for configuring a Kubernetes cluster: